BilldarBagdar/C4Device_32StepSequencer/README.md

 but generally your system's "midi sync delay" should be more or less stable.  -5.0 milliseconds or more (negative) is possible though under heavy loads like also recording/streaming videos.
 But since Live only offers increments of .5 ms for this "delay" setting, don't get too hung up on the grid lines in a clip when you are calibrating your system.
 When just running Live and Max (this project), you may not notice any audible latency.
 Or any latency might be "exactly" a sixteenth note increment so you can "rotate" sequences "right" by one, two, or three steps to account for the latency without adjusting "midi sync delay".
+You could also use either of these delay settings creatively, like a "hard coded" syncopated alignment of the "playing live" sequencer Notes to Live's "grid".
 </p>
 <ul>
 <li>Note1: The RTC starts going out (from Live) with the Transport, not the count-in, and the sequencer takes a beat to lock in.
 So you "never" (hear or) record the first sequencer step
 (Encoder 00 for example) until the second time around the sequence after "playback" starts.
 </li>
 <li>Note2: Sometimes, especially right after loading a fresh set, Live needs to "warm up" and "blow out the pipes"
 before the RTC midi sync actually locks in.
-If a recorded sequencer clip suddenly has much worse sync delay after you already settled in on a good amount, especially if you just loaded a set, try recording the sequence again.
+If a freshly recorded sequencer clip suddenly has much worse sync delay after you already settled in on a good amount, especially if you just loaded a set, try recording the sequence again.
 The pipes should be flowing smoothly after the set warms up.
-You could also use this setting creatively, like a "hard coded" midi delay on the "playing live" sequencer Notes.
 </li>
 <li>
 Note3: When the sequencer is running, "control" updates like SPLIT button page changes happen right away, you'll hear the changes, but the associated LCD screen updates can